Ransomware

 All of the following can be vectors of infection for ransomware attacks:

-Compromised Websites: Ransomware attacks can be caused by a variety of vectors, and all of them can lead to compromised websites.
+Ransomware attacks can originate from various vectors, each capable of leading to compromised websites.
 Broken filters or weak passwords on websites that manage user data can give malicious actors access to users’ personal information and, in some cases, their money.
-In addition, malware can be injected into a website through infected emails or links in social media posts.
-Once malware is injected into a website, it can propagate through the site’s traffic, leading to the infection of more websites.
-Finally, ransomware attacks can also be launched from infected Windows machines that are used for online extortion purposes.
+In addition, malware can infect a website through infected emails or links in social media posts.
+Once malware infiltrates a website, it can spread through the site’s traffic, infecting additional websites.
+Ransomware attacks can also be launched from infected Windows machines used for online extortion purposes.

-Downloads: There are multiple vectors by which ransomware can infect your computer, and downloads is one of the most common.
-A ransomware virus can be downloaded from a malicious website, as well as through third-party downloads (such as from a software installer).
-Once it’s installed on your computer, the virus will start spreading, encrypting all the files on your computer and demanding a ransom to decrypt them.
-Needless to say, downloading ransomware is one of the most risky things you can do on your computer, and it’s important to take precautionary measures to avoid getting infected in the first place.
+There are multiple vectors by which ransomware can infect your computer, and downloads is one of the most common.
+You can download a ransomware virus from a malicious website or through third-party downloads (like from a software installer).
+Once it installs on your computer, the virus starts spreading, encrypting all your files and demanding a ransom to decrypt them.
+Downloading ransomware is one of the riskiest things you can do, so it’s crucial to take precautionary measures to avoid infection.

-Messaging Applications: At present, ransomware attacks are mainly carried out through messaging applications such as WhatsApp, Facebook Messenger, and email.
-These applications are widely used not just by individuals but also by businesses and government agencies.
-A ransomware attack through a messaging application results in the victim’s device being locked and encrypted, demanding a ransom in bitcoin or other cryptocurrencies for the encryption key to be decrypted.
+Currently, attackers mainly use messaging applications like WhatsApp, Facebook Messenger, and email to carry out ransomware attacks.
+Individuals, businesses, and government agencies widely use these applications.
+In such an attack, the ransomware locks and encrypts the victim’s device and demands a ransom in bitcoin or other cryptocurrencies to decrypt the encryption key.
 Ransomware attacks conducted through messaging applications can be devastating as they often prevent victims from accessing their data or even using their devices.

 Common, Prevalent and Historic Ransomware Examples